-With no updates to report for 2006 and 2007, Figure 22 shows the deposition rates for sulphate, calcium, nitrate and magnesium up to 2005.
+Figure 22 shows the deposition rates for sulphate, calcium, nitrate and magnesium from 1993 to 2008.

-7 kg/ha/yr sulphate is the level considered to protect sensitive ecosystems in the NWT.
+Seven kg/ha/yr sulphate is the level considered to protect sensitive ecosystems in the NWT.
 In areas of eastern Canada, where acid rain is a serious environmental problem, sulphate deposition is in excess of 20 kg/ha/yr.
 Nitrate deposition at Snare Rapids is similarly low compared to eastern Canada.
 Sulphate and nitrate deposition rates remain well below levels that could cause an environmental effect in sensitive ecosystems.